 Students discover interpersonal and systemic influences on human behavior, especially the impact of oppression on individuals’ opportunities and outcomes.
 The effects of sexism, heterosexism, transphobia, ageism and ableism are examined.

-Prerequisite: PSYC 215, PSYC 230; SWRK 200; or consent of department chair.
+Prerequisite: SWRK 200; or consent of department chair.

 Offered: Fall, Spring, Summer.